 Rita began her media career as a radio host and producer with Far Eastern Broadcasting Associates radio in 1992.
-She joined SAT-7 in 1995, before it had broadcast a single program.
+She joined SAT-7 in 1995 before it had broadcast a single program.
 When the channel launched, Rita hosted its first program, Ears of Wheat (in Arabic, Asanabel).
-This program ran for 12 years and became one of the channel's most successful programs.
+This program ran for 12 years and became one of the SAT-7’s most successful programs.

-In 2016, SAT-7 positioned for greater growth and impact with structural changes and key leaders taking on more responsibilities.
-At this time, Rita El-Mounayer began to serve in the newly created position, Chief Channels and Communications Officer (CCO), overseeing three Arabic channels, one Persian/Farsi channel, and one Turkish channel – with a total of more than 150 staff and freelancers, distributed across studios in Lebanon, Egypt, Cyprus, Turkey and the UK.
+In 2016, SAT-7 was poised for growth, and key leaders took on more responsibilities.
+It was then that Rita began to serve in the newly created position, Chief Channels and Communications Officer (CCO).
+She oversaw three Arabic channels, one Persian/Farsi channel, and one Turkish channel – with more than 150 staff and freelancers, distributed across studios in Lebanon, Egypt, Cyprus, Turkey, and the United Kingdom.

 On April 1, 2019, SAT-7 appointed Rita as Chief Executive Officer (CEO).
 Rita says, “My prayer is that during my lifetime and time of service as CEO of SAT-7, we will see millions of viewers sharing their testimony as to how God’s message changed their lives, and we will rejoice together that we made a difference.”